microsoft/vscode-docs/docs/csharp/package-management.md

 4. Next, select the version you want to apply.
 ![Screenshot showing quickpicks dropdown menu with placeholder text that reads: "Select a NuGet package version".
 The quickpick options show a list of example NuGet package versions to choose from.](images/package-management/nuget-command-addpackage-versionselection.png)

-5. Once you select a package and version number, C# Dev Kit will add it to your project and update your project file and references.
+5. After you select a package and version number, C# Dev Kit adds it to your project and updates your project file and references.

 ### Update a package

 1. To update a NuGet package in your project, use the command **NuGet: Update NuGet Package**.
-2. If you have more than one project in your solution, you will be asked to select which project contains the package that you would like to update.
+2. If you have more than one project in your solution, you are asked to select which project contains the package that you would like to update.
-3. Next, you will see a list of the packages that are currently installed in your project which have an update available.
-Choose which one you want to update.
-If no packages in your solution have an update available, you will see a message notifying you of this.
+3. Next, choose which package to update from the list of packages that are currently installed in your project and that have an update available.
+If no packages in your solution have an update available, you see a message notifying you of this.
-4. Finally, you will be able to select which version you would like to update the package to from a dropdown list of all available versions.
+4. Finally, you can select which version you would like to update the package to from a dropdown list of available versions.
 ![Screenshot showing quickpicks dropdown menu with placeholder text that reads: "Select a NuGet package version".
 The quickpick options show a list of example NuGet packages to choose from.
 There are indicators on the list to show which version is currently installed in the users project ("current"), and which is the latest available version ("latest")](images/package-management/nuget-command-update-versionselector.png)
-5. C# Dev Kit will then perform the necessary changes and update your project file and references.
+5. C# Dev Kit then performs the necessary changes and updates your project file and references.

 ### Remove a package

 1. To remove a NuGet package from your project, use the command **NuGet: Remove NuGet Package**.
-2. If you have more than one project in your solution, you will be asked to select which project that you would like to remove a package from.
+2. If you have more than one project in your solution, you are asked to select which project that you would like to remove a package from.
-3. Next, you will see a list of the packages that are currently installed in your project and let you choose which one you want to remove.
+3. Next, choose which package you want to remove from the list of packages that are currently installed in your project.
-4. C# Dev Kit will then perform the necessary changes and update your project file and references.
+4. C# Dev Kit then performs the necessary changes and updates your project file and references.

 ## Dependency management